stevenpfiggins/EasyOutingAPI/Readme.md

 # DotNetCore-WebApi-Starter
+Service application that allows a user to create and view outings in their area according to their interests. https://easyoutings-herokuapp.com

 ## Architecture
 This project uses N-Tier architecture to encapsulate structural concerns of the application into assemblies per concern.